upward

-how to write a brand manifesto
+how to write a brand manifesto: a step-by-step guide to creating a unique message

 Making sure your brand is heard correctly by your audience is just as important today as it was ten years ago.
 However, the classic strategy “to convey to the consumer a clear positioning of the company” is somewhat outdated.
 Abstract phrases and marketing terms are not capable of hurting the feelings of real people.
 Today's society expects brands to inspire and bold words that convey soul and pure emotion.